anyasabo/eckupgrade/README.md

 ### ECK Upgrades with Helm

 This is a repo designed to test deploying the ECK operator with CRD definitions, and then upgrading the CRDs in the Helm chart.
 We start with the 1.0.0-beta release and upgrade to the 1.1.2 release.
+It includes the all in one and the ES quickstart.

 ### Testing